Puente a la Salud Comunitaria (Bridge to Community Health: Puente)

 The dates for the summer interns are flexible, but we would prefer that the majority of the planning and engineering happens in the communities with our participants and staff.
 Puente will give preference to candidates willing and able to spend at least two or three months in Oaxaca.

 If you have any further questions, please do not hesitate to contact us.
 We look forward to the opportunity to collaborate with your fine institution.

 +52 951 518 6642

-MIT students who develop projects around these ideas may apply for support from the Public Service Center's Internships or Fellowships programs.
+MIT students who develop projects around these ideas may apply for support from the Priscilla King Gray Public Service Center's Internships or Fellowships programs.
 Please check the program descriptions and deadlines and talk to program staff to determine which is most appropriate for your needs and project.

-If you want to volunteer or you have funding from outside the PSC that enables you to work on this project, that's great!
+If you want to volunteer or you have funding from outside the PKG Center that enables you to work on this project, that's great!
 However, please do let us know if you work on a project you saw advertised here, even if you don't use our funds.
-And remember, the PSC staff are happy to advise on service projects even if we are not funding them ourselves
+And remember, the PKG Center staff are happy to advise on service projects even if we are not funding them ourselves